Marvy247/Cyphar/docs/fhe-counter.md

-This example demonstrates how to build an confidential counter using FHEVM, in comparison to a simple counter.
+This example demonstrates how to build a confidential counter using FHEVM, in comparison to a simple counter.

 {% hint style="info" %}
 To run this example correctly, make sure the files are placed in the following directories: